Last updated: 8/17/23 | August 17th, 2023

 Built in 1698, the original Trinity Church was a small parish church constructed by the Church of England.
 When the British seized New York after George Washington’s retreat, it was used as a British base of operations.

 The original church was destroyed in the Great Fire of 1776, a massive blaze that wiped out upwards of 25% of the city (the Americans blamed the British for starting the fire, while the British blamed the revolutionaries).
 The new building, facing Wall Street, was consecrated in 1790.
-George Washington and Alexander Hamilton regularly worshipped here.
-The church was expanded in 1839 into its current form.
+George Washington and Alexander Hamilton both regularly worshipped here (Hamilton-themed walking tours start from here).
+The church was then expanded in 1839 into its current form.

-The graveyard dates back to the 1700s and has many famous Americans there, including Hamilton and his wife Elizabeth, Francis Lewis (signatory on the Declaration of Independence), John Alsop (Continental Congress delegate), Albert Gallatin (founder of NYU), Horatio Gates (Continental Army general), John Morin Scott (general and first secretary of state of New York), and Lord Stirling (Continental Army general).
+The graveyard dates back to the 1700s and many famous Americans are buried there, including Hamilton and his wife Elizabeth, Francis Lewis (signatory on the Declaration of Independence), John Alsop (Continental Congress delegate), Albert Gallatin (founder of NYU), Horatio Gates (Continental Army general), John Morin Scott (general and first secretary of state of New York), and Lord Stirling (Continental Army general).